python-semver/python-semver/docs/usage/compare-versions-through-expression.rst

 ========================================

-If you need a more fine-grained approach of comparing two versions, use the :func:`semver.match` function.
+If you need a more fine-grained approach of comparing two versions, use the :meth:`~semver.version.Version.match` function.
 It expects two arguments:

 1. a version string
 2. a match expression